finos/tracdap/doc/overview/metadata_model.rst

     trac_create_user_id: "jane.doe"
     trac_create_user_name: "Jane Doe"

-For a discussion of how to search the metadata database, see :ref:`metadata_model:queries`.
+For a discussion of how to search the metadata database, see :ref:`overview/metadata_model:queries`.

 For the full API reference on metadata tags, see the :class:`Tag class reference <trac.metadata.Tag>`.